Maurice Bowra

 Sir Cecil Maurice Bowra, CH FBA (/ˈbaʊrə/; 8 April 1898 – 4 July 1971) was an English classical scholar, literary critic and academic, known for his wit.
-He was Warden of Wadham College, Oxford, from 1938 to 1970, and served as Vice-Chancellor of the University of Oxford from 1951 to 1954.
+He was Warden of Wadham College, Oxford, from 1938 to 1970, and served as vice-chancellor of the University of Oxford from 1951 to 1954.

 Early life and education

 Birth and boyhood

 Bowra was born in Jiujiang, China, to English parents.
-His father, Cecil Arthur Verner Bowra (1869–1947), who worked for the Chinese Imperial Maritime Customs, had been born in Ningpo, and his paternal grandfather, Edward Charles Bowra, had also worked for the Chinese Customs, after serving in the Ever Victorious Army under "Chinese Gordon".
-Soon after Bowra's birth his father was transferred to the treaty port of Newchwang, and the family lived there for the first five years of Bowra's life, except during the Boxer Rebellion, in the summer of 1900, when Bowra was evacuated to Japan along with his mother, his elder brother, Edward, and other women and children of the European community.
+His father, Cecil Arthur Verner Bowra (1869–1947), who worked for the Chinese Imperial Maritime Customs, had been born in Ningbo, and his paternal grandfather, Edward Charles Bowra, had also worked for the Chinese Customs, after serving in the Ever Victorious Army under "Chinese Gordon".
+Soon after Bowra's birth his father was transferred to the treaty port of Niuzhuang, and the family lived there for the first five years of Bowra's life, except during the Boxer Rebellion, in the summer of 1900, when Bowra was evacuated to Japan along with his mother, his elder brother, Edward, and other women and children of the European community.

 The family returned to Britain in 1903, travelling via Japan and the United States, and settled in the Kent countryside.
 Bowra later said he had been fluent in Mandarin, but forgot the language after settling in Britain.
 Bowra's parents went back to China in February 1905, leaving their children in the care of their paternal grandmother, who, having been widowed, lived with her second husband, a clergyman, in Putney.
 During this time the boys received tuition from Ella Dell, sister of the writer Ethel M. Dell.
 The boys also attended a preparatory school in Putney, where Maurice came first in all classes except arithmetic.
 During his time at this school Bowra began his classical education with lessons from Cecil Botting, a master at St Paul's School and father of the writer Antonia White.

 In 1909 the Bowra brothers journeyed across Europe and Russia by train to visit their parents in Mukden.
 They also visited the site of the Battle of Mukden and encountered Lord Kitchener.
 Their return journey, which they made in the company of their father, took them through Hong Kong, Colombo, Suez, Naples and Algiers.